 Using a photo isn’t just about having the right one, though.
 It often needs to be a certain size, or you’ll need to use it for something on a website or other promotion.
 Very few offices have a dedicated graphic designer who has the time to make a ton of little graphics for social media on the fly.
 And not everyone knows how to use fancy editing software, let alone the time/energy/know-how to make it look beautiful within minutes.

 Enter Canva, or design-for-dummies as I like to call it.
 It’s a great tool for creating your own graphics.
 You start by selecting the size of your project.
 Use a pre-made size like a poster, Facebook post or email header – or type in a custom size.
 Then choose from pre-made layouts complete with fonts.
+The free version will take you far, they have integrations with Pixabay and Pexels, or you can upgrade for more collaboration and more stock photos.
 The best way to understand it, is to see it in action:

 4. Social Media Tools

-Tailwind offers scheduling for Pinterest and Instagram.
-These channels have historically been left out or underrepresented in scheduling platforms, so we were thrilled to find this.
+Tailwind offers scheduling for Pinterest.
+This channel has been left out or underrepresented in scheduling platforms, so we were thrilled to find this.
 It allows you to schedule posts out months in advance.
-Once you have posts scheduled, Tailwind automatically uploads them to Instagram or Pinterest for you, taking away all the hassle and time of planning and uploading.
-The platform has a free trial for 30 posts (rather than 30 days), and each channel is $15/month after that.
+Once you have posts scheduled, Tailwind automatically uploads them to Pinterest for you, taking away all the hassle and time of planning and uploading.
+The platform has a free forever plan that could be workable most destinations, and the next step up (Pro) is only $10 per month.